mrciolino/wiki-backup/characters/ghazali.md

 # Encounters
 ## Origin
-A satyr, born and raised in Bahryst.
+A satyr, born and raised in [Bahyrst](/locations/Mardun/Bahyrst).

 ## First Encounter
-Ghazali was first encoutnered by the party in canpaign 1 when he becsme one of Spoops' original paladin recruits in Bahryst.
-He joined after Kierkegaard and trained under Spoops.
-Together he and the other paladin recruits purified the eater and cured the outbreak of lycanthropy in Bahryst.
+Ghazali was first encoutnered by the [Low Bar Brawlers](/organizations/low-bar-brawlers) in campaign 1 when he became one of [Spoops'](/characters/spoops) original paladin recruits in Bahyrst.
+He joined after [Kierkegaard](/characters/kierkegaard) and trained under Spoops.
+Together he and the other paladin recruits purified the water and cured the outbreak of lycanthropy in Bahyrst.

 ## Prophet of Profit (Campaign)